-11.7.17.11 MPP717: Sustainable Development: The Challenge (MPP with Sustainable Development concentration) (20 CATS Credits)
+11.7.17.9 MPP717: Sustainable Development: The Challenge (20 CATS Credits)

 This module develops the study of sustainable development through a focus on governance and policy.
 It considers the core Global and Regional challenges of sustainable development: the problem of balancing the economic, social and environmental costs and benefits of development, both for people now and for future generations.
 The module investigates who applies and implements sustainable development principles, and where and how these principles are applied and implemented.
 The module emphasizes that sustainable development is a political process, one that raises important ethical questions.